liflab/beepbeep-3-book/pre-markdown/basic/README.md

     The event is: 8
     ...

 As expected, each event of the output stream is the double of the one at matching position in the source's input stream.
+Graphically, this can be represented as follows:

+{@img doc-files/basic/PipingUnary.png}{Piping the output of a `QueueSource` into a `Doubler` processor.}

 Notice how we obtained a hold of `doubler`'s output Pullable, and made our `pull` calls on *that* object --not on `source`'s.